-In many courses, you may have the opportunity to audit the class, provided that space is available and instructor permission is granted.
+In many courses, you may have the opportunity to audit a SUNY Cortland class, provided that space is available and instructor permission is granted.
 Auditing a course means you enroll in the class and attend it, but you forego receiving a grade or earning credit.
 You will not be formally recognized for your participation in the class.

 As an auditor, you may be exempt from completing assignments and exams, but you may be required to participate fully in the class and associated activities.
 You should seek to clarify the instructor's expectations when seeking permission to audit.